nuxt/nuxt/docs/3.api/2.composables/on-prehydrate.md

 Nuxt hydrates the page.

 ::note
 This is an advanced utility and should be used with care.
+For example, [`nuxt-time`](https://github.com/danielroe/nuxt-time/pull/251) and [`@nuxtjs/color-mode`](https://github.com/nuxt-modules/color-mode/blob/main/src/script.js) manipulate the DOM to avoid hydration mismatches.
 ::

 ## Usage